maxhr/create-near-app/templates/shared/README.md

 2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
 Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
-3. Tests: there are different kinds of tests for the frontend and the smart contract.
-See `contract/README` for info about how it's tested.
-The frontend code gets tested with [ava].
-You can run both of these at once with `npm run test`.
+3. Test your contract: `npm test`, this will run the tests in `integration-tests` directory.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `npm run deploy:dev`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
+When you run `npm run deploy`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
 When you're ready to make it permanent, here's how: